-Guard rails will be required in interlocking systems hereafter Guard rails. constructed wherever the consulting engineer shall deem them necessary.
+Guard rails will be required in interlocking systems hereafter Guard rails. constructed whenever the consulting engineer shall deem them necessary.

-On secondary tracks, such as switching, drilling, storage and low speed tracks, the derail point should be located so as to give the same measure of safety required for high speed tracks.
+On secondary tracks, such as switching, drilling, storage and low speed tracks, the derail point should be located so to give ary tracks. the same measure of safety required for high speed tracks.